webtechnick/CakePHP-Facebook-Plugin/README.txt

 1.2 Initial release beta
 1.2.1 Minor Bug fixes and tests
 1.3 Added FacebookInfo class for easy reference to plugin details anywhere.
+1.4.0 Added FacebookApi library.
+Useful for access to FacebookApi from anywhere.

 Docs
 ==================